The way employees learn at work is rapidly changing.

 5. Track your progress

-Lastly, you should always make sure that you have a set of barometers to gauge the success of the program.
+Lastly, you should measure mentoring success to ensure that your program is meeting its goals.
 After all, you want to make a difference by introducing mentorship, and this should be able to be demonstrated to leaders and key stakeholders.
 A good means of data collection is an exit survey for the participants.
 You can also measure larger metrics before, during, and after the program, such as employee retention rates, to see the difference that mentorship makes.

 Connect employees and boost time to performance